josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/💫_Containment_Logic/🔍_institutional_freeze_patterns.md

 ## 🏮 Footer

-*Institutional Freeze Patterns* explains why systems appear to “abandon” survivors when in fact they are locked in risk triage around a coercive or litigious actor.
+*🔍 Institutional Freeze Patterns* explains why systems appear to “abandon” survivors when in fact they are locked in risk triage around a coercive or litigious actor.

 It completes the set with: